This is the second part in a series where we analyze thousands of articles from tech news sites in order to get insights and trends about startups.

 An example output for a single article would be something like:

 As a side note, a way to make this process more efficient is to use something called a pipeline.
-A pipeline is a special MonkeyLearn module that combines several other modules, while doing processing on the data.
+A pipeline is a special MonkeyLearn model that combines several other models, while doing processing on the data.
 Pipelines are a more advanced feature of MonkeyLearn, and in this case they can be used to do all three classifications sending the data to the API at once.
-If you are interested in seeing how this works, check out the pipeline we made for these classifiers.

 You can find in-depth code for using these classifiers (with and without pipelines) in this notebook.